 Why choose us?

-Agricultural sciences have long been a strong focus in terms of training and research at the University of Bordeaux and its local partners, Bordeaux Sciences Agro and the French National Institute for Agronomy and Environment (INRAe).
-This focus is highlighted by the results of the 2020 Shanghai Global Ranking of Academic Subjects, ranking agricultural sciences (51-75) as one of the University of Bordeaux’s strongest academic topics.
+Agricultural sciences have long been a strong focus in terms of training and research at the University of Bordeaux and its local partners, Bordeaux Sciences Agro and the French National Institute for Agronomy and Environment (INRAE).
+This focus is highlighted by the results of the 2022 Shanghai Global Ranking of Academic Subjects, ranking agricultural sciences (76-100) as one of the University of Bordeaux’s strongest academic topics.